 All through a drifting competition, you are judged by three to five judges (depends on the sanctioning body).
 During qualifying, to place you in a Top 16 or Top 32 format, you will be judged on your line, angle, and style.
 Once placed and going into tandem, each driver is judged by that panel with two tandem runs.
 The drivers will swap from lead and follow on the two runs.
 For example, driver A will lead, and driver B will follow on run one.
 Once that run is done, they swap with B leading and A following.

-If following, your goal is to stay as close as possible to the lead driver while also mimicking that driver’s lines.
+If following (or chasing), your goal is to stay as close as possible to the lead driver while also mimicking that driver’s lines while drifting.
 If you’re leading, your goal is to drive with as much angle as possible while getting close to clipping points and zones without interfering with your line.
 If you hit the wall but your line stays the same, you won’t be judged against and the following car also must mimic that.
 If both drivers do too good (or both do equally bad), there will be a full run usually called a One More Time.
 Depending on the sanctioning body, you may have two, three, or as many as needed to determine a winner.

 Speed is not always criteria but trying to finish the course in the fastest time isn’t the goal of drifting.
 Instead, the goal is to simply drive better than your competitor in the eyes of the judges.
 Therefore, big angle kits, sophisticated shock design, and tires with plenty of grip are all a big part of professional drifting.
 If you can drive your car with a bigger angle, on a better line, and gap your follow driver while also being able to keep up with your lead, you’re probably going to win.
 That’s not always the case, though, as with all this pushing to the limits, things will break.
 Even the best driver with all the money in the pits will lose thanks to a $0.30 part.
 However, you won’t know that until you go out and drive.